suxuekun/libpyiotcloud/README.md

 # Action Items

 1. Support Docker containerization
-2. Support AWS EC2 deployment
-3. Support Kubernetes scalability
+2. Support Kubernetes scalability
-4. Add manager/admin page in Web client (see all users and devices registered by each user)
+3. Add manager/admin page in Web client (see all users and devices registered by each user)
-5. Add logging for debugging/troubleshooting
+4. Add logging for debugging/troubleshooting
-6. Access key timeout/refresh
+5. Fix access key timeout issue